Wilson station (North Carolina)

-Wilson is an Amtrak train station in Wilson, North Carolina, United States.
-It is located in downtown Wilson and is part of the Wilson Central Business-Tobacco Warehouse Historic District.
+G.K.
+Butterfield Train Station, also known as Wilson station, is an Amtrak train station in Wilson, North Carolina, United States.
+It is located in downtown Wilson and is part of the Wilson Central Business–Tobacco Warehouse Historic District.

 History

 The station was originally built in 1924 by the Atlantic Coast Line Railroad, designed by architect A.M.
 Griffin, and contained a separate REA Express building.
 The city bought both buildings from CSX in 1994 and it was restored to its original condition between 1996 and 1998.
 The REA Express building was converted into a police substation.

+In 2024, Amtrak completed $4 million in renovations to the station, in partnership with the Federal Railroad Administration (FRA) and in cooperation with the City of Wilson, North Carolina Department of Transportation, and CSX.
+This included a new 435 ft concrete platform with safety lines, additional lighting, guardrails, and signage; the 378 ft canopy was restored with new roof decking and copper gutters before its slate roof was replaced.
+And the original stanchions were painted purple and the wood above painted white, which were original Atlantic Coast Line Railroad colors.
+On October 24, 2024, the station was renamed at a dedication ceremony in honor of G.K.
+Butterfield in recognition of his decades-long public service to Wilson.